Roomify/rooms/README.txt

 Please join us in the [Rooms issue queue][3] and collaborate with us to create a great booking solution for Drupal!

+For a more complete set of documentation visit http://www.drupalrooms.com

 PHP REQUIREMENTS & DATE REQUIREMENTS
 --------------------------------------